floweysensie/Love-Screen/README.md

 # Love-Res

-A lightweight, pixel-perfect screen scaling library for LÖVE (Love2D).
-It handles virtual resolution, letterboxing (black bars), and mouse coordinate mapping.
+A pixel-perfect screen helper for LÖVE (love2d).
+Handles integer scaling, letterboxing/black bars, and fullscreen without blurry upscaling.

 ## Why use this?